-I have briefly touched the issue of physical condition of a painting in my article about investing in Old Master art.
-However, it is one of the major reasons to opt out of the deal if something is wrong on that side.
+I have briefly touched on the physical condition of an artwork in my article about investing in Old Master art.
+Let’s now have a closer look at this issue since it could become one of the major reasons to opt out of the deal if something is wrong on that side.
 So, what are the signs to look at to make sure you are not wasting money with a painting even buying art online?
-I have prepared a special check list for assessing painting condition that you can easily perform by yourself — no special art expertise required.
+All the actions in this checklist for assessing painting condition could be easily performed by yourself — no special art expertise is required.

 All that glitters is not gold

 And here goes a very important note I have to start with.
-My article should not by no means be considered as a guide to frames and their historical development.
-For this purpose I suggest you check this amazing blog, for example.
-This text here is about assessing the epoch of a frame in general and its meaning to the artwork in question.
-In other words, here I am showing you what a frame (or its absence) can tell you about painting condition and even reveal important provenance details in some cases.
+This section should not by no means be considered a guide to frames and their historical development.
+For this purpose, I suggest you check the amazing Frame Blog (google it!), for example.
+This guide here is about assessing the epoch of a frame in general as well as its relation to the artwork in question.
+In other words, here I am showing you what a frame (or its absence) can tell you about painting’s condition.
+And in some cases, it can even reveal important provenance details.

-1. Absence of frame.
+1. Absence of a frame.
 Let’s start simple — does a painting in question come with any frame at all?
 In many cases you will be notified that there is no frame accompanying the artwork — it’s just the canvas mounted onto stretcher bars that you get.
-It is not a bad sign by itself however not a good either.
-Imagine what a life journey this artwork had if it even lost one of its major elements in the end of the day?
+It is not a bad sign by itself however not a good one either.
+Imagine what a life journey this artwork had if it happened to lose one of its major elements at the end of the day?

-This pitiful loss of original frame may occur to painting in any price and quality categories — from the very low end to the most high level one.
+This pitiful loss of original frame may occur to painting in any price and quality categories — from the very low end to the most high level, like museum-quality masterpieces.
 Take this recently discovered Artemisia Gentileschi self-portrait (now part of the National Gallery collection) as an example.
 And here comes another challenging quest of finding the frame that could fit the painting properly and this way bring back its initial glory.

-2. Integral or moulding frame?
-This is the second guess you could take by just looking at the photos of an artwork in question when it goes for sale together with its frame.
+2. Integral or molding frame?
+This is the second guess you could take by just looking at the photos of the artwork in question when it goes for sale together with its frame.
 Proper frames from past centuries were always made to suit the particular painting.
 They are kind of integral in their essence and all the details have their proper places.

 3. Original or imitation?
 This is the most interesting and multi-dimensional area of basic frame analysis.
-Without going deep in frame design history I give you a list of some general indications of frame’s epoch:
+Without going deep into frame design history I give you a list of some general indications of the frame’s epoch:

 - Gilded ornament.
-As a rule of a thumb, the more elaborated, skilful and three-dimensional is the ornament on the frame’s foreside the better it is in terms of its origin.
-These rich frames were produced in 17th and 18th centuries Europe and reflected traditional baroque, rococo and then neoclassical fashion in arts.
+As a rule of thumb, the more elaborated, skillful, and three-dimensional the ornament on the frame’s foreside the better it is in terms of its origin.
+These rich frames were produced in 17th and 18th centuries in Europe and reflected traditional baroque, rococo, and then neoclassical fashion in arts.

-Later 19th century frame-makers often tried to imitate these framing patterns however had to compromise on quality of the details and fancy 3-d effects.
+Late 19th-century frame-makers often tried to imitate these framing patterns however had to compromise on the quality of the details and fancy 3-d effects.
 These later frames often lack genuine design and some kind of finesse in details.
-They look more rough though could still fit the painting well enough.
+They look rougher though could still fit the painting well enough.

-If a painting you are looking at is said to be of 17th or 18th century though is accompanied by a 19th century frame you may suggest the following two things:
+If a painting you are looking at is said to be of the 17th or 18th century though is accompanied by a 19th-century frame you may suggest the following two things:

 1) either this painting has lost its original frame in the course of its lifetime and was given another one during later restoration or,

-2) the painting is not that old as it is suggested by the seller and was made to look like an older one intentionally.
+2) the painting is not as old as it is suggested by the seller and was made to look like an older one intentionally.

 This is always a good thing when all the parts of an artwork come from one epoch and this way enforce one another and significantly add to the overall value of a painting.

 - Gilt or not?
-Another tip to help you recognise the epoch of a gilded frame is to look at its sides.
-These original frames highlighted above are gilded not only on foreside but on lateral sides too.
+Another tip to help you recognize the epoch of a gilded frame is to look at its sides.
+These original frames highlighted above are gilded not only on the foreside but on lateral sides too.

-Well, frames at those times were quite robust and wide and masters of the past used to put on gold foils even at their side spaces, that are usually not visible if looking straight at the painting.
-Later centuries imitations of these frames often lack these side gilding due to economy reasons.
+Well, frames at those times were quite robust and wide and masters of the past used to put on gold foils even at their side spaces, which are usually not visible if looking straight at the painting.
+Later centuries imitations of these frames often lack these side gilding due to economic reasons.

-So, these are another two indicators of a frame coming from 19th and later centuries:
+So, these are the main indicators of a frame coming from the 19th and later centuries:

 1) sides of a gilded frame are left untouched by gold foils or

-2) were later coloured with simple golden paint (though this type of examination is not always doable with just photos available).
+2) were later colored with simple golden paint (though this type of examination is not always doable with just photos available).

 One more sign of a frame being quite old is this red paint re-emerging from underneath the layers of golden gilt.
-Actually, it comes to surface in the places of extensive rubbing which happened, for example, in cases of constant removing of dust from the surface of a frame while the painting was hanging on wall.
-Make sure these red patterns are not distributed evenly across all frame (a clear sign of imitation of natural ageing!) — there should be way more of them concentrated on the single side of the frame, which was initially attached to the bottom part of the painting and this way collected more dust in the course of a lifetime.
+Actually, it comes to the surface in the places of extensive rubbing which happened, for example, in cases of constant removal of dust from the surface of a frame while the painting was hanging on the wall.
+Make sure these red patterns are not distributed evenly across entire frame (a clear sign of imitation of natural aging!) — there should be a visible concentration of them on the single side of the frame, which was initially attached to the bottom part of the painting and this way collected more dust in the course of a lifetime.

-These are quite amusing examples of ornamented wooden frames that did not receive any further golden decoration.
-This was due to wars and general economic situation on the market that put on numerous constraints and limits to frame production those days.
-As a result, many semi-finished ornamented frames never had a chance to be actually finished with gilt.
+Future WWI and the general economic situation in the market put on numerous constraints and limits on frame production in those days.
+As a result, many half-ready ornamented frames never had a chance to be actually finished with gilt.
 Many impressionist and modern paintings have them as original frames.

-So, when you spot such an interesting combination of a traditional wooden frame with no gold put on it be sure to date it to 1890s or alternatively first half of 20th century.
+So, when you spot such an interesting combination of a traditional wooden frame with no gold put on it be sure to date it to the 1890s or alternatively the first half of the 20th century.

 - Oval shape.
-These oval-shaped frames were extremely popular in the 18th century.
-However, this fashion had a dramatic end with the arrival of new era.
+These oval-shaped frames were extremely popular in the 18th century, although this trend end sharply with the arrival of a new era.
 Suddenly, all oval paintings were considered to be incredibly old-fashioned and unacceptable (to the extent that many portraits of previous epochs were intentionally relined onto new rectangular canvases in the 19th century!).
-So most of the times when you spot a painting in an oval frame there is a good chance that this frame has survived though times and is a genuine one.
+So most of the time when you spot a painting in an oval frame there is a good chance that this frame has survived through times and is a genuine one.

-To sum it up, the best option is when an artwork comes to your hands with minimum alterations — keeping the original canvas and stretchers (or other support) and in original contemporary frame.
-That’s when the magic synergy comes into place and lets an excellent quality artwork really stand out.
+To sum it up, the best case scenario you could hope for while hunting for an old master is when an artwork comes to your hands with minimum alterations — keeping the original canvas and stretchers (or other support) in the original contemporary frame.
+That’s when the magic synergy comes into place and lets an artwork of an excellent quality really stand out.